deringur/OpticalTracking/README.md

 - Select "Start Pivot Calibration" and start pivoting the probe around a set point until calibration is finished.
 - Select "Start Spin Calibration" and spin the probe left and right until calibration is finished.

+### 6) Adding a Tip Point (Stylus)

+- Add an empty point list Markup object (right click).
+- Place the empty point list object under the transform being used to record stylus coordinates through the Transforms module (right arrow).
+- Navigate to the Markups module and set the active Markups object as the empty point list (created above).
+- Click the placement button (red dot with blue arrow) and place the point at the tip of the stylus in Slicer.
+- The new point should now move along with the stylus.

 &nbsp;
 &nbsp;
 &nbsp;